 Radiologists have unique physician disability insurance needs.
-They are considered one of the lower risk medical specialties, so radiologists pay less for physician disability insurance.
+They are considered one of the lower-risk medical specialties, so radiologists pay less for physician disability insurance.
 Radiologists are often-times employed in single specialty groups of radiologists.
 Due to this, they usually have employer paid disability coverage.
 Many radiologists are aware of the limitations of such plans, and contact us in order to explore their options.
 The following are 4 key guidelines to follow when exploring disability insurance for radiologists.

 - You may not need “own occupation” protection.
 If you become disabled and unable to practice radiology, then it is likely your disability will not allow you to able to work in another occupation.
 Therefore, you may not need to pay for the gold standard “own occupation” definition of disability.

 - A residual/partial disability benefit is critical.
 All disabilities either start or end as partial claims, and as a radiologist, you are more likely to become partially disabled than totally disabled.
-Make sure you are protected if you unable to spend as much time in the reading room due to an illness or injury.
+Make sure you are protected if you are unable to spend as much time in the reading room due to an illness or injury.

 - A future increase/benefit option is important.
-With the changing landscape of radiology, it is important you are protected in the event you lose any employer provided disability insurance, or if you reach partner status and your income increases accordingly.
+With the changing landscape of radiology, it is important you are protected in the event you lose any employer-provided disability insurance, or if you reach partner status and your income increases accordingly.